pablones8/training_EQK/README.md

 ![Results](results.png)

-The results reveal that adding qubits can enhance accuracy, even when the training remains consistent across all cases.
+The results reveal that adding qubits can enhance accuracy, even when from the same training parameters.